davbo/davbo.org/content/meet-moxie.md

----
-layout: post
-published: true
-title: Meet Moxie
+Title: Meet Moxie
+Date: 30/10/2012
-description: We're working on a new version of Mobile Oxford...
+Summary: We're working on a new version of Mobile Oxford...
----

 Before you can meet Moxie, a bit of a history lesson is required.